 5 kilometres before reaching San Martin de los Andes, you’ll get your first glimpse of Lago Lácar.

 Mirador Pil Pil has lots of parking and offers the first views of the lake in the distance.

-The beach and pier is accessed from the town from where you can arrange boat trips should you wish.
+The beach and pier are accessed from the town from where you can arrange boat trips should you wish.

-It can get windy up here, so hang on to you hats!
+It can get windy up here, so hang on to your hats!

 If you want to explore the area around here, take a look at our guide of things to do in San Martin de los Andes and the near vicinity.

 It really is quite a special place to relax and enjoy nature.